acamill/SBLWWDictionary/README.md

 - timestamps are used as node unique identifiers, there could be collisions even if unlikely, should make that more robust

 - If needed add pure methods versions as for the merging (used in tests)
+- Enabled code coverage locally : should add more test and fix the uncovered cases (Like removals in merge, quite big!)